maheshsonavane/pcap-python/programming-essentials-in-python/module-6-notes.md

         print(i,sep=" ")
     ```

-- `yield`:
+## `yield`:
 - Turns the function into generator.
+- function should not be invoked explicitly

     ```python
     def fun(n):